Why get involved now with musicians learning guitar online after so many years of successful “live” teaching? Why now decide to learn guitar online?

 You can easily check your speed at Google”s speed checker page

 There is a lot that can be discussed about the hardware needed for learning guitar online with live streaming, conferencing style communication.
 The simplest approach is that if you have the connectivity part up and running just use whatever device(s) and instruments that you have.
 You can adjust as you go along.
-There are always work arounds!
+In general the bigger the screens used by both teacher and student the better.
+There are always work arounds though!

 I have students who use their mobile phones and iPads/tablets.
 In fact, at one point the system audio failed during a lesson so we used a students' wife’s mobile phone and my (old iPhone 3!) phone as the audio connection and my laptop screen and the student’s phone screen as the visual connection.
 It worked well enough and the lesson was successful, the student was happy and I learned a lot.

-Some items that can make things easier are a laptop, external camera/mic with tripod or clip, an iPad or laptop holder or robust music stand, simple portable lighting, an external sound source other than your built-in device audio and of course the right space with backdrop/background without too much back lighting that can obscure your image.
+Some items that can make things easier are a desktop computer or a laptop, external camera/mic with tripod or clip, an iPad or laptop holder or robust music stand, simple portable lighting, an external sound source other than your built-in device audio, headphones (helpful but not essential) and of course the right space with backdrop/background without too much back lighting that can obscure your image.

 Your teacher should be able to advise you on the minimum you stuff you need to get sorted.
 Remember if you are doing this for a child, even if they are pretty tech savy, you as parent or guardian need to ensure all the tech specs and hardware needs are met.
 We all must follow the ethical practices of safe guarding and child protection when involving under age or vulnerable people with online activity.

 Once you make the decision to go for real time learning guitar online as opposed to subscription content services you will need to have a vehicle to connect with your teacher.
 To me there is no "best way" of doing this.
 Again the simplest approach is to... well, keep it simple.
 If you use Face Time and so does your teacher voila! ..same with Google hangouts.
 Microsoft Team is the preferred (well, mandatory) governmental platform in my local county area here in the UK.
 One of the most popular solutions I've come across is Skype.
 You just down load it and add your teacher (or teacher adds you) as a contact and away you go.
-Zoom with its more advanced control of audio signal is another popular platform but it requires a little (tiny really) bit more of a learning curve.
+Another Skype benefit is its' ability to disable "automatic mic adjust" setting which I have not found on Teams yet, Zoom which also has a basic control of audio signal is another popular platform but it requires a little (tiny really) bit more of a learning curve.
 I suggest Skype or Zoom as a starting point with whichever one you didn't choose being a back up for that rainy day.

 If you are used to live face to face lessons you may have to get used to the virtual learning environment for awhile before feeling 100% comfortable in it.